 It is focused on transforming the specific thoughts and behaviours of the drug abusers which compels them to do drug abuse.

-In this therapy, an aversive stimulus is paired with cognitive images of opiate abuse and illusions of socially acceptable behaviours like education, employment, and nondrug abuse behaviours.
+In this therapy, an aversive stimulus is paired with cognitive images of opiate abuse and illusions of socially acceptable behaviors like education, employment, and nondrug abuse behaviors.

 Narcotics Anonymous (NA)

 It is a therapy that is based on similar principles followed by Alcoholics Anonymous (AA).
 It also includes 12-step progression through recovery.
 Some abusers may have problems following this approach to recovery however for others this program does help and offers much-needed abstinence support.

 Opiate addiction is extremely difficult to overcome without the support of family and friends.